CharlieXu/communities-and-crime/README.md

 I say "can" because the performance can vary drastically based on the value of the random number generator seed, something which concerns me and which I am looking into.
 There will also be a nicely formatted diagram of the tree left behind as `tree.png` for the viewer's convenience.
+(It appears to be possible to get even more out of the data by way of R's randomForest package but then you wouldn't have the nice diagram, would you?)